0xAX/linux-insides/SyncPrim/sync-3.md

 EXPORT_SYMBOL(up);
 ```

 It looks almost the same as the `down` function.
-There are only two diferences here.
+There are only two differences here.
 First of all we increment a counter of a `semaphore` if the list of waiters is empty.
 In other way we call the `__up` function from the same source code file.
 If the list of waiters is not empty we need to allow the first task from the list to acquire a lock:

 ```C
 static noinline void __sched __up(struct semaphore *sem)